Exceptron/Exceptron.Net/readme.md

 ### Configuring the Client Using Configuration File ###
-exceptron client can be configured using application config files `web.config or app.config` using the following schema
+exceptron client can be configured using application config files `web.config` or `app.config` using the following schema:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>